shaunsingh/makeSSP_SAVR/README.md

 A Chrome extension designed to reduce screen stress Designed for the makeSSP hackathon

+Known Issue: The extension will give you an error when using the 6 seconds option This is an issue with the notification API, the extention will still work as intended

 Built using Html, CSS, and JavaScript

 More Information: https://makespp.venya1.repl.co/?